Timeline of the COVID-19 pandemic in Australia (January–June 2021): May 2021

 On 1 May, a male guard at the Pan Pacific quarantine hotel in Perth, tested positive to COVID-19.
 He had already received his first dose of COVID vaccine.
 2 of his 7 housemates, both food delivery drivers, then tested positive.
-While likely to have been infectious the guard visited several locations in the community, raising the possibility of another lockdown in Western Australia.
+While likely to have been infectious, the guard visited several locations in the community, raising the possibility of another lockdown in Western Australia.
 It is not known how the guard became infected, but he worked at the hotel on 24, 25 and 26 April, including on the same floor as two returned travellers who were COVID-19 positive.
 One result was that spectators were not allowed at the Western AFL Derby on 2 May at Optus Stadium.
-Prior to the guards' infection, up to 45,000 people were to be allowed to attend.
+Prior to the guard's infection, up to 45,000 people were to be allowed to attend.
 On Sunday 2 May, WA Premier McGowan also announced a number of new restrictions, including that nightclubs were to be closed immediately.
 Those and the casino gaming floor remained shut until at least 12.01 am on Saturday May 8.
 Under the restrictions, masks remained mandatory indoors and outdoors in the Perth and Peel regions, unless people had a medical exemption, or were doing vigorous exercise outside.
 This included those who had been in Perth or Peel since April 17.
 On 3 May another lockdown was still a possibility.

 On 5 May in Sydney, a case of COVID-19 in a man in his 50s was detected with no known physical link to travel or border control/quarantine hotels or workers.
 Genomic testing provided a link to an overseas (US) acquired infection at the Park Royal in Darling Harbour.
 The new case is believed to have been infectious while visiting at least 20 locations in Sydney from 30 April to 4 May.
 His wife also tested positive to COVID-19.
 Owing to these new cases, COVID related restrictions in Greater Sydney, the Blue Mountains and Wollongong, were tightened, initially for 3 days from 5 pm on 6 May (Friday), to 12:01 am on 9 May (Monday).